 Imagine this.
-As a salesperson, you collect an average of 20 business cards per week.
-If you work 40 weeks out of the year, that is roughly 800 cards.
+As a salesperson, you collect an average of 20 business contacts per week from business cards, chat files, form leads.
+If you work 40 weeks out of the year, that is roughly 800 contacts.
 Now we know that it takes 5-12 touches to close most sales with 10 minutes per touchpoint, so for simplicity’s sake, we’ll say it takes 8 touches to close a sale.
-Let’s put this altogether.
+Let’s put this all together.

 800 cards x 8 touches x 10 minutes/touch = 64,000 minutes

 Looking at this scenario, you are spending most of your time following up with leads, both qualified and unqualified.
 You do not have time to improve your business and processes.
 Networking becomes a chore.
 Your interaction with your customers and team begins to suffer.
 Your life is consumed with follow-up and other areas of your life deteriorate.
 This is Follow-Up Fatigue.